UBI FAQ and HOWTO

 But keep in mind that every time you erase the flash, you lose erase counters, so you lose wearing information.
 Doing this over and over again may wear out some eraseblocks.
 This is especially dangerous on MLC NAND flashes which have very low eraseblock life-cycle.
 Try to use UBI-aware utilities and flashing programs.

-How to erase flash and preserve erase counters?
+How do I erase flash and preserve erase counters?

 Use the ubiformat utility.
 Example: